- Exposure: 1/15th second @ f/16

-I usually favor a plan as opposed to chance; although, occasionally there’s nothing wrong with taking a chance.
-Nevertheless, I achieve better results with a little forethought and preparation.
+I usually favor a plan instead of chance, although, occasionally, there’s nothing wrong with taking a chance.
+Nevertheless, I usually achieve better results with a little forethought and preparation.
 In addition to having an idea of what the weather will yield, it may also assist with one’s preparations and creative thoughts.
-In my personal experience, a plan tends to help organize my thoughts, as well as keep me focused on my goals, rather than just snapping away.
+In my personal experience, a plan tends to help organize my thoughts, as well as keep me focused on my goals rather than just snapping away.
 Click here to read my Philosophy.

 Take a hiking backpack and maybe a vest with lots of pockets.

 Having the internet has certainly improved our choices these days.
 While shopping around on B&H Photo, I noticed a plethora of amazing gadgets and apparel were available for purchase; nevertheless, I don’t have endless amounts of cash to use as a substitute for firewood.
 With this in mind, I do favor making life a bit easier.
 My idea of a successful trip to Lockegee Rock includes returning home with a few good images and all my gear intact.
 I usually travel with my shoulder bag, see my review of the Think Tank Retrospective 20; however, you may prefer a backpack, especially if you’re camping.
 Sporting a comfortable as well as a practical backpack is certainly worth investing a bit of cash.

 Maintain positive control of your gear, as well as yourself, at all times.